Finding the best possible student loan doesn’t have to take long, but it does require some thought.

-For most graduate students the choice comes down to a Graduate PLUS loan or a private loan.
+For most graduate students, the choice comes down to a Graduate PLUS loan or a private loan.
 In most cases, the Graduate PLUS loan is the preferred alternative.

 Selecting the Best Private Student Loan

-Reaching the conclusion that a private student loan is the only way to pay for college can be scary.
+Concluding that a private student loan is the only way to pay for college can be scary.
 The risks are higher, but if the gamble pays off, it can lead to a valuable degree and a bright future.

 Borrowing Money When Student Loans are Not an Option

 A common question that we receive is from students who are not able to get any student loans.
 They want to know what the next best option is to pay for school.
-This situation normally occurs because they have borrowed the maximum estimated cost of attendance as determined by their school or because they cannot qualify for any more student loans.
+This situation normally occurs because they have borrowed the maximum estimated cost of attendance as determined by their school or cannot qualify for any more student loans.